-9.3 Over 17' in Height
+9.3 Over 17 feet in Height

-- 9.3.1 The maximum highway speed is 45 MPH unless other dimensional, weight or equipment factors are more restrictive. - 9.3.2 Are subject to peak traffic restrictions in areas and times as specified in that section, unless noted otherwise on the face of the permit. - 9.3.3 Are restricted to daylight hours only, unless equipped with proper lighting and retroreflective tape as specified in the "Hours of Darkness" section of this manual or as specified in an approved "Lighting Plan Attachment" accompanying the permit. - 9.3.4 Must have "OVERSIZE" or "OVERSIZE LOAD" signs affixed to the front of the transport vehicle or roaded equipment and to the rear of the transport vehicle, roaded equipment, or load. - 9.3.5 Must be preceded by a pilot/escort vehicle carrying an overheight pole mounted such that it is 12" higher than the highest point of the permitted vehicle or load, if the route has not been pre-cleared by utilities located along the route.
-The overheight pole should be rigid, except for the topmost section (three feet (3') or more depending upon overall height) which should be made of a flexible type of material such that if an overhead structure or wire is encountered that the pole will not damage the overhead structure or hook or catch the wire.
-The pilot/escort vehicle is not
+9.3.1 The maximum highway speed is 45 MPH unless other dimensional, weight, or equipment factors are more restrictive.

+- 9.3.2 Are subject to peak traffic restrictions. - 9.3.3 Are restricted to daylight hours only, unless equipped with proper lighting and retroreflective tape as specified in the "Hours of Darkness" section of this manual or as specified on the permit. - 9.3.4 Must be preceded by a front pilot/escort vehicle carrying an over-height pole mounted such that it is at least six inches higher than the highest point of the permitted vehicle or load.
+The over-height pole should be rigid, except for the topmost section (three feet or more depending upon overall height) which should be made of a flexible type of material such that if an overhead structure or wire is encountered that the pole will not damage the overhead structure or hook or catch the wire.
+The pilot/escort vehicle is not required on routes or sections of routes where it has been previously determined in writing that there are no overhead structures or utilities.
+An overheight pole is not required north of the Fox Weigh Station.